-If you’re heading into the new year feeling a little melancholy, you wouldn’t be alone.
-The end of the pandemic seems far off (in Hong Kong at least) and COVID-19 fatigue is rife.
-We’ve got some practical tips to get you through.
+If you’re feeling a little melancholy, you are not alone.
+The end of the pandemic seems in sight for Hong Kong, but it sure has been a rough ride!
+We’ve got some practical tips to help your mental health.

 It was surreal.
 Listening to my husband pay tribute to his mother through a pre-recorded video being shown at her funeral in the UK, as we watched it live online from our couch in Hong Kong.
 Not only did we feel disconnected, it just felt wrong.
 How could we, and many others like us, say proper goodbyes to loved ones passed when we couldn’t get back to our childhood home?

-It’s now two years since COVID-19 began and in light of the recent Omicron news, it doesn’t look like it’s going anywhere soon.
-For many, it’s been a really tough time, with a felt sense of loss of the “norm” – not just the loss of loved ones who may have passed, but loss of jobs, loss of income, loss of seeing family or their kids studying abroad and loss of freedoms.
-Our kids back to online schooling and parents having to adjust, yet again, to further restrictions and upheavals.
-It’s certainly testing our resilience, patience and inner strength.
+Many of us are still processing what has been a really tough time, with a felt sense of loss of the “norm” – not just the loss of loved ones who may have passed, but loss of jobs, loss of income, loss of seeing family or their kids studying abroad and loss of freedoms.
+It’s certainly tested our resilience, patience and inner strength.

 “There’s a mixed range of emotions; from anger to fear, sadness to guilt, frustration to helplessness, restlessness to feeling alone, isolated and more.”

 The default for many is to fall back on navigating the limitations and feeling powerless to influences beyond our control.
 However, it is also possible to pivot by re-focusing on what’s important in life and taking care of our health and wellbeing.
 It might even lead you to a well-spring of opportunities; new creative inspirations, the deepening of connection to loved ones and the need to share more love and joy.